-No logs from testing:

 Observations:

-Due to limited budgets for compatibility testing and increased emphasis on institutional network security, it became increasingly difficult to implement legacy configurations that required non-tunnel modes, manual keying, and IP Compression.
+Due to limited budgets for compatibility testing and increased emphasis on institutional network security, it became increasingly difficult to implement legacy configurations that required non-tunnel modes, and manual keying.
 Static Keys are considered risky and major terrestrial vendors and institutions no longer support this configuration.
-IP Compression is being phased out by the IETF.
-Commercial implementations may not support these options that potentially could be used in flight implementations.
 Terrestrial firewall vendors are responding to networking needs of the internet world and flexibility is reduced in favor of security.

-If non-tunnel modes, manual keying, and IP Compression, configurations are needed for space flight, then efforts needs to be undertaken to support space operational modes with vendors to keep these functions within their actively supported equipment and software.
+If non-tunnel modes, and manual keying, configurations are needed for space flight, then efforts needs to be undertaken to support space operational modes with vendors to keep these functions within their actively supported equipment and software.